wazuh/wazuh-documentation/source/upgrade-guide/elasticsearch-kibana-filebeat/upgrading-open-distro.rst

 Wazuh and Open Distro for Elasticsearch
 =======================================

-This section guides through the upgrade process of the Wazuh server, Elasticsearch, and Kibana for the *Open Distro for Elasticsearch* distribution.
+This section guides you through the upgrade process of the Wazuh server, Elasticsearch, and Kibana for the *Open Distro for Elasticsearch* distribution.

 .. note:: You need root user privileges to run all the commands described below.